UML-WebDev/Club-Information/Reference.md

 ----
 ## Basic Understanding of HTML/CSS/JS
 ##### What is this?
-You certainly don't have to be an expert, but having a basic understanding of what they are and what their roles is will help you learn faster.
+You certainly don't have to be an expert, but having a basic understanding of what they are and what their roles are will help you learn faster.

 #### Resources
 * https://www.codecademy.com/